Gbkng/c-zig-build/README.md

 best-effort basis.
 The content mights be out-of-date against latest Zig version.

+If your Zig version is too old, `zig build` command will fail due to a check performed in `build.zig`.

 # [build]() build a shared amd64 linux executable using system libc

 ```